nuxt-modules/i18n/README.md

 [Read more v8 documentation](https://v8.i18n.nuxtjs.org/).

-Keep in mind that not all features are supported yet and some things might be broken.
+Keep in mind that not all features are currently supported yet and some things might be broken.

 ## 🔗 Links
 - 📘 [Documentation for v8](https://v8.i18n.nuxtjs.org/)